yonicd/texPreview/README.md

 # texPreview

-Preview and save images of rendered snippets of LaTeX in RStudio viewer
+Efficiently iterate, refine and share snippets of LaTeX in R with ease.

+`texPreview` compiles LaTeX directly into images from the R console to view in the RStudio viewer pane, Shiny apps and RMarkdown documents.

 ## Functionality